 I never cared for fantasy fiction as a kid.
 I’d read The Hobbit in elementary school and found it boring; Gandalf the Grey was no match for the ongoing saga of Stacey McGill: Fashionable Diabetic and her fellow babysitting-obsessed friends.
 It was the right book at the wrong time, one of those beautiful things you miss because it found you before you needed it.

 In 2001, three years before I entered the hospital, I picked up a copy of The Lord of the Rings.
 The first film was set to debut later that year, and it promised to be the kind of blockbuster that takes more effort to avoid than to sit through.
-Because I am impatient, I decided to read all three books now, so I wouldn’t have to suffer the years-long wait between movies in order to find out how the story ends.
+Because I am impatient, I decided to read all three LOTR books at once, so I wouldn’t have to suffer the years-long wait between movies in order to find out how the story ends.
 I am also, on principle, one of those people who will bitchface you to Saturn and back if you complain about people “spoiling” movies based on books that have been out forever and a day.
 So as to not put myself in that position, I bought a giant paperback version with “SOON TO BE A MAJOR MOTION PICTURE” stamped on the front and went to work.
 I was pretty sure that this was a tale that was going to bore me to death.
 Instead, it ended up saving my life.

 Two months into my stay at the hospital, the staff pulled me into a team meeting and asked me to sign a behavioral contract.
 I was making physical progress, but my mind was trapped in doom mode, and I spent most of my free time moping about in my black sweatshirt with the hood pulled up and listening to the most depressing music I could find (tip: listening to Kid A on repeat when you’re trying to recover from depression and anxiety can be counterproductive).
 People’s attempts at motivating me to “see the bright side” fell short, as I wasn’t impressed with Oprah-esque speeches or “love yourself” posters, and though I tried to write down daily affirmations (“I am a good person,” “Getting better is worth it”), I didn’t believe any of them.
 I rolled my eyes and went through the motions and scowled whenever anyone accused me of clinging to my negativity as a defense mechanism (bingo).
 I was the walking embodiment of my favorite Simpsons quote of all time, courtesy of Mr. Burns: “Their flower power is no match for my glower power!”